 While I realize that many SMCs choose to be very private about their decision, I decided very early on to be very open with friends and family.
 I wanted and needed for people to cheer me on, to support me, and to be a part of my exciting journey.
 Fortunately, almost everyone “got on the bus” very quickly.

-I got pregnant on my 5th IUI cycle and was surprised to learn that I was pregnant with twins.
+I got pregnant on my 5th cycle and was surprised to learn that I was pregnant with twins.
 I hoped for a smooth pregnancy but knew the risks.
-I don’t have family near by.
-I live in DC, and my family is in Michigan.
+I don’t have family nearby.
+I live on the East Coast, and my family is in Michigan.
 At 26 weeks, my cervix starting shortening and dilating and strict bed rest quickly became my reality.
 How would and could strict bed rest work living alone?

 Close friends had me move in with them.
 The next-door neighbor has brought me lunch every day.
 Friends, colleagues, and fellow SMCs have been incredibly generous with visits and deliveries.
 When I was sent to the hospital and had to stay overnight, friends took shifts so that I was never alone.